klis87/redux-requests/packages/redux-requests/README.md

 > **Note**
 >
 > If you use other feching libraries, like `react-query`, note, that one of the biggest advantage of `redux-requests` is an automatic normalisation and data updates.
-If you mostly care about this feature, you might also try too look at [normy](https://github.com/klis87/normy) - a library to add this feature to any data fetching library!
+If you mostly care about this feature, you might also try to look at [normy](https://github.com/klis87/normy) - a library to add this feature to any data fetching library!

 ## Table of content